Compendium of Best Urban Forest Management Practices

 Return to the Compendium homepage here:

 Compendium of Best Urban Forest Management Practices →

-The most common tree maintenance practice is pruning, representing 62% of daily activities in the field.
-There are several reasons to prune urban trees: to prevent branches from falling on objects or people, to allow remaining branches to bear more weight; to improve the health and quality of the tree by removing damaged, dead, diseased or crossed branches; to control the size and shape of the tree; to correct for storm damage; and clearance from hydro and other utilities.
-The most widely recognized reason for pruning urban trees is for safety.
-Pruning can reduce tree size and affect the health of a tree as a result of tissue removal.
-Reduction of leaf, shoot, or root volumes and the carbohydrate and nutrient reserves they contain directly disrupts and limits potential growth.
-Ultimate effects of pruning on tree growth and size must be considered in relation to tree age, growth and fruiting habits, stage of tissue development, and the environment to which the tree is exposed (Kozlowski 1991).
+The most common tree maintenance practice is pruning, representing approximately 60% of daily operational activities in urban forestry.
+As climate change increases the frequency and intensity of storms, residents may become more likely to prune their trees as well.
+For example, one study suggests that after the 2013 ice storm caused widespread damage in Toronto, residents became more likely to prune their trees and to remove healthy trees as a means of preventing damage (Conway & Yip, 2016).
+There are several reasons to prune urban trees: to prevent branches from falling on objects or people, to allow remaining branches to bear more weight, to improve the health and quality of the tree by removing damaged, dead, diseased or crossed branches, to control the size and shape of the tree, to correct for storm damage, and to increase clearance from hydro lines and other utilities.
+The most common reason for pruning urban trees is for safety.